tenlevels/PakUI/README.md

 ### Core Contributors
 - **JackMayHoffman**
-  Developed the picker, game picker, keyboard, and game switcher binary files, along with essential tools like LEDs, WiFi, and Syncthing.
+  Developed the picker, game picker, keyboard, and game switcher binary files, along with essential tools like LEDs, WiFi, Display, and Syncthing.
 His mentorship and support were instrumental in launching PakUI.

 - **Shaun Inman**
   Creator of MinUI, the foundation for PakUI paks.
 His unparalleled knowledge and community contributions set the gold standard for custom firmware.